 We strive for excellence in teaching and learning by providing a high quality educational environment.
 We aim for children to succeed, grow and achieve their full potential.
 We celebrate all aspects of our diverse and inclusive school, developing close links with our community.
 This will inspire our children to become responsible, local and global citizens.
 Through endeavour, resilience and perseverance our children will become creative and independent learners.
 They will be learners for life in an ever-changing world.

 At Lawefield Primary we offer an education rich in knowledge, culture, language and vocabulary, rooted in our curriculum, with reading at its heart, and implemented in a nurturing environment that invests much in social and emotional capital, enabling all to thrive.
-Our aim is to achieve real equity and equality of opportunity for ALL pupils, thus equipping our children with a deep body of knowledge built up over time strengthened by culturally rich experiences, enabling them to confidently and successfully navigate the world beyond our gates.
+Our aim is to achieve real equity and equality of opportunity for ALL pupils, in line with Equality Act 2010 and SEND regulations 2014, thus equipping our children with a deep body of knowledge built up over time strengthened by culturally rich experiences, enabling them to confidently and successfully navigate the world beyond our gates.
 Our curriculum promotes diversity and challenges stereotypes to ensure that children are ready to become responsible global citizens in an ever-changing world.

 At Lawefield Primary, we have designed our own 3D curriculum which has been meticulously planned with topics that allow the development of themes and concepts and that are of interest and relevance to our diverse community.
 The curriculum is a rich base of factual knowledge and vocabulary that helps pupils to make connections within a 3D model.
 This leads to further learning and supports the transfer of knowledge to long-term memory.
 Knowledge and vocabulary are at the heart of the design of each unit through the years.
 The framework for each year group aims to set out the key knowledge that will be taught, and how this knowledge develops cumulatively throughout the unit.
 Knowledge builds through the years with a careful progression of teaching which draws on the national curriculum.
 We are developing our maps of progression across all subjects to track and codify the progress for our pupils.
 This has allowed us to meet not only the requirements of the National Curriculum, but to ensure progression and retention of knowledge.
 Our curriculum offers opportunities for children to increase their cultural experiences and knowledge.